International Travel and COVID-19

 High-risk travellers include those visiting or working in prisons, refugee camps, homeless shelters, or hospitals, or travellers visiting friends and relatives.

 Medical services and facilities

-Medical evacuation to Bangkok, New Delhi or Singapore is often necessary for serious conditions.
+Medical evacuation to Bangkok, Thailand, New Delhi, India, or Singapore is often necessary for serious conditions.
 Carry medical and first aid kits.

 Trekkers may experience frostbite and acute mountain sickness (AMS) at high altitudes.
 AMS can be deadly.
 Carry travel and health insurance that includes provisions for helicopter rescue, medical evacuation and treatment for accidental injury and medical emergencies.

 Keep in Mind...